justinfreitag-zz/node-botan/README.md

 # node-botan

- A fully asynchronous wrapper of the Botan crypto library for Node JS
+ A fully asynchronous wrapper of the Botan crypto library for Node JS.

 ## Installation